H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Beginning January 1, 2028, Medicare could cover qualifying multi-cancer early detection screening tests for people with Part A or Part B coverage.

-A covered test must detect multiple cancers across multiple organ sites and must already be cleared, classified, or approved through the FDA pathway described in the bill.
+A covered test must detect multiple cancers across multiple organs and must already be cleared, classified, or approved through the FDA pathway the bill lays out.

-The bill is built around genomic sequencing blood or blood-product tests that analyze cell-free nucleic acids, though other biological-sample tests could qualify if federal officials find the results comparable.
+The bill is built around genomic blood tests that analyze cell-free DNA, though other biological-sample tests could qualify if federal officials find the results comparable.

 Medicare generally could not pay for another multi-cancer screening test if you already had one in the previous 11 months.

-The bill says Medicare could not pay in 2028 for people who were already 68 or older on January 1 of that year.
-That cutoff rises by one year in each later year.
+Medicare could not pay in 2028 for anyone already 68 or older on January 1 of that year.
+The cutoff rises one year annually, so the benefit reaches older ages over time.

 Existing cancer screenings stay in place

-The bill says multi-cancer screening coverage cannot be used to reduce Medicare coverage for breast, cervical, colorectal, lung, or prostate cancer screening.
+The bill says this new coverage cannot be used to reduce Medicare coverage for breast, cervical, colorectal, lung, or prostate cancer screening.

-Before 2031, Medicare would pay the same rate used at enactment for a multi-target stool DNA screening test.
-Starting in 2031, Medicare would pay the lower of that benchmark or the rate set under Medicare's clinical lab payment system.
+Before 2031, Medicare would pay the same rate it uses for a multi-target stool DNA screening test.
+Starting in 2031, it would pay the lower of that benchmark or the rate set under Medicare's lab payment system.

 Who benefits from H.R.
 842?